DFKI-NI/green_automl_for_plastic_litter_detection/README.md

             python ENAS.py --path_to_data *path_to_data*

       This will perform Neural Architecture Search and train the best archietcture from scratch.
 It provides the final metrics on the test set and the training emissions.

+The maintainer of this software is Daphne Theodorakopoulos (daphne.theodorakopoulos@dfki.de).